Most contractors decide this too late. The decision is usually made in the last hour before bid time:

 Floor = cost to build + risk + minimum acceptable margin

-If the market range is below your floor, you do not sharpen.
+If the market range is below your floor, you don’t sharpen.

 You walk (or you change scope/means and methods).